One of my favorite things to do in Iceland is soaking in the hot waters if Iceland’s many geothermal pools.

 Check out our private Hvalfjorður -Hot Springs and Waterfalls Tour to explore West Iceland and Krauma.

-So you pack your swimsuits, leave all your worries about being naked in front of other people behind, and get ready to enjoy Iceland’s pools and spas in any season and in any kind of weather.
+Pack your swimsuits and get ready to enjoy Iceland’s pools and spas in any season and in any kind of weather.

 Live Iceland like a local!